RasaHQ/rasa/docs/tutorial.rst

 If you are using the ``spacy_sklearn`` backend and the entities aren't found, don't panic!
-This tutorial is just a toy example, with far too little training data to expect good performance.
+This tutorial is just a toy example, with far too little training data to expect good performance. rasa NLU will also print a ``confidence`` value.
+You can use this to do some error handling in your bot (maybe asking the user again if the confidence is low) and it's also helpful for prioritising which intents need more training data.

 With very little data, rasa NLU can in certain cases already generalise concepts, for example: